operator-framework/community-operators/docs/using-scripts.md

 This way you can test if your Operator is packaged correctly.

-You can also run a test that will deploy your Operator and checks if it behaves correctly according to `scorecard` (which is part of the Operator-SDK).
+You can also run a test that will deploy your Operator and checks if it behaves correctly according to `scorecard` (which is part of the Operator-SDK). `scorecard` will use the example CRs defined in `metadata.annotations.alm-examples` in the CSV to try to use your Operator and observe its behavior.

 Example, run from the top-level directory of this repository: